pbloem/profane-tmesis/if-croesus-goes-to-war.md

 We sat in silence for a long time.

 "Would you like me to tell you the details, Pamphilos?
-I think it's important for you to hear."
+I think it's important for you to hear."<br/>
-"Very well."
+"Very well."<br/>
 "I think it's best if you ask me."

 I didn't care.
 I felt numb.
 The obsessive desire to escape the truth that had driven me across the Aegean had been crudely pulled out of my chest.
 I was finally entirely empty.
 I wanted her to tell me what she felt it was necessary to tell me.
 But I couldn't think of a way to phrase that as a question.

 "What happened to Hyllus?"

 "His father came back to take him.
 Gordias tried to leave Illyria, many times.
 He tried to tell himself that Hyllus was better off with you.
 Well fed, well cared for by a dozen slaves.
-He even recognized, despite his jealousy, that you were a far more loving father than any other slavemaster in Illyria.
+He even recognized, despite his jealousy, that you were a far more loving father than any other slavemaster in Illyria would have been.

 But he remembered what Anaximene had told him, when she was still alive.
 He was the father.
 If she would ever have to choose, she would choose him.
 If they ever had the opportunity to escape safely, she promised him, she would do it.
 If it was at all possible, they would live together as a family.
 No matter how much it would hurt you, Pamphilos, and how much it would hurt her to do that to you, Hyllus came first.
 And to her, Hyllus needed Gordias."